 There are a few reasons this can happen:

-If you’ve put on another attachment, such as a brush-cutter head and its shaking or vibrating, then the strimmer could have overheated.
+- It could have overheated.
+If you’ve put on another attachment, such as a brush-cutter head and its shaking or vibrating, then the strimmer may have overheated.
+Leave it to cool down and try using it without the attachment to see if it runs better.

 If these tips don’t solve your problem find someone who can service your strimmer.

 - Makita DUR181Z 18V Cordless Li-ion Garden Strimmer